fabianwilflingsederxxxl/techstack-tutorial/01-node-yarn-package-json/Readme.md

 ## Git and `.gitignore`

-**Initialize** a Git repository with `git init`, at the end of every page, we'll remind you to commit your changes.
+**Initialize** a Git repository with `git init`.
+At the end of every page we'll remind you to commit your changes.
 If you want to know more about git read [this article](http://rogerdudler.github.io/git-guide/).

 **Create** a `.gitignore` file and add the following to it:
 ```gitignore